ankay212000/Pocket_News/README.md

 2. IDE (preferrably VS Code but sometimes exceptions are thrown that can be easily handled by Android Studios)
 3. Emulator or Physical Device for debugging
 ## How to run
-1.Download the project or clone it
+1. Download the project or clone it
-2.Add an emulator or any physical device in developer mode for debugging 3.Run the main.dart file
+2. Add an emulator or any physical device in developer mode for debugging
+3. Run the main.dart file
 HURRAY!!
 ## Images
 # SplashPage